2022 Symposium

 Enterprise’s AI Strategy

 The benefits that AI can offer businesses have been clearly illustrated – whether it is cost reduction, quality improvement, or revenue growth.
-The Symposium series aims to bridge the gap between data and tangible impact.
-This first edition will focus on Technical Readiness & Organizational Readiness, equipping attendees with the tools to develop a clear, cohesive, and scalable AI strategy.
+The first edition of the MIT MIMO Symposium focused on Technical Readiness & Organizational Readiness, bridging the gap between data and tangible impact.
+Attendees left equiped with the tools necessary for developing a clear, cohesive, and scalable AI strategy.

 Symposium VOD Playlist – Now Available